 One final thought: Some of our single-tenant LMS customers have a Virtual Private Network (VPN) to their database and query it directly.
 Their IT group can build SQL queries at will.
 In a multi-tenant environment, this would clearly not be allowed.
 Sure, the vendor could build views for each customer… but I think that is unlikely.
 More likely they have API’s that allow such access, if they allow it at all.

 So now I will answer my own question: Who benefits from multi-tenant LMS?
-To me, in most situations, the clear answer is that the LMS vendor benefits more than the client.
+In most situations, the clear answer is that the LMS vendor benefits more than the client.

 OK, so those are my opinions.
 Want to read others?
 Here are some links: